TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Logging/Writers/Index.rst

 .. warning::

-   If you are using a MariaDB Galera Cluster you should definitely add a primary key field to the database definition, since it is required by Galera (this can be a normal `uid` field as known from other tables):
+   If you are using a `MariaDB`:pn: Galera Cluster you should definitely add a primary key field to the database definition, since it is required by Galera (this can be a normal `uid` field as known from other tables):
    `MariaDB Galera Cluster - Known Limitations <https://mariadb.com/kb/en/mariadb/mariadb-galera-cluster-known-limitations/>`__.